In the first article of this series on cue ball position control, we looked at the stop shot, and using the stop shot for basic position play.

 Simple isn’t it?

 Choosing between the stun/stop shots and the follow shots is usually dictated by which provides easier and simpler position, and just causes subtle differences in the way the cue ball moves.
 However paying attention to the table and applying this information can be the difference between perfect position on the next shot and blaming bad luck or the table for being difficult.

 How many players do you know, who complain or blame luck when they make a shot, but are out of position or blocked by another ball for the next shot?

 Well, knowing what you do now, do you still think it is bad luck?

 One last thing to keep in mind.
 Whenever you are aiming for an object ball that is far away from the cue ball, it is usually easier to use follow since the cue ball naturally tends to get forward spin when moving over large distances.

 In the next article in this series on the draw shot, we will look at the last piece of the puzzle – how draw (reverse spin) can be used to either modify the angle at which the cue ball leaves the object ball or to have the cue ball move backwards, allowing for position play that is just not possible with the stop and follow shots.

-Continue on to the next article in this series, Cue Ball Position Control Basics – Part III – The Draw Shot.
+If you enjoyed this article, continue on to the next article in this series, Cue Ball Position Control Basics – Part III – The Draw Shot.